+Meta descriptions are part of the foundation of successful SEO.
 But if you don’t know what they are, you can’t use them!

-Your meta description is the first snippet of text a viewer reads in the search results.
-It’s also a short summary of the content you have on your site.
+Your meta description is the first snippet of text a viewer reads in the search results that are right under the hyperlinked title tag.
+Also, it’s also a short summary of the content you have on your site.

 So how do you know which content to include and what will catch viewers’ attention?
 Watch the video below to learn more about what a meta description is and how you can use them for successful SEO!

 Video: What Is a Meta Description?

-Transcript: What Is a Meta Description?
+Transcript: What is a meta description?

 Hi!
 My name’s Rebecca Stickler, and I’m a content marketing specialist here at WebFX.